Ckosmick/ZMHT/readme.md

 	- tractorBeam -- With a fully charged beam you can suck in item drops, a la Metroid Prime.
 	- twoLineTXT -- This makes every item message box 2 lines tall.
 It's used for faster item grabbing.
 	- unkItems -- Samus' suit is now compatible with unknown items, right from the start!

-With possibly more to come in the future!